RafiASKing/tiketa-app/docs/system-overview.md

 - **Framework**: Flask 3 with the application factory pattern and blueprint modularity
 - **Data Layer**: SQLAlchemy ORM targeting PostgreSQL in production with SQLite fallback for local runs
 - **Runtime Entry**: `run.py` bootstraps the factory-created app and honours `FLASK_DEBUG` / `PORT`
-- **Domain Scope**: The Time Gallery.
-Bekasi with 21 permanent studios, each dedicated to a single film
+- **Domain Scope**: A conceptual cinema experience, "The Time Gallery", where each studio is an eternal shrine to a single film, showing it continuously since its release.
-- **UI Stack**: Server-rendered Jinja templates styled with modern CSS, gradients, and responsive layout primitives
+- **UI Stack**: Server-rendered Jinja templates with a sophisticated, dark-themed aesthetic featuring glassmorphism, multi-layered interactive hover effects, and a fully responsive layout.

 ## High-Level Topology